rugk/ESET-Firewall-Rules-Generator/README.md

 More information and guidelines for contributing you can find in the [CONTRIBUTING.md](CONTRIBUTING.md).

 ## More information
-You may find more information about this tool in the [thread in the ESET Forum] (https://forum.eset.com/index.php?showtopic=4158).
+You may find more information about this tool in the [thread in the ESET Forum](https://forum.eset.com/index.php?showtopic=4158).